buhuru/fasync/README.md

 ##todo:
 1.  get rid of prelude library
+2.  write some tests
-2.  prepare js sources for using in browser
+3.  prepare js sources for using in browser
-3.  compare with async.js
+4.  [compare with async.js]